What Is Chemotherapy?

-After a mesothelioma diagnosis, chemotherapy is part of the standard treatment plan for patients, also called ‘first-line therapy.’
-Oncologists prescribe a combination — or cocktail — of drugs for each case.
-The goal: to find an effective dose that kills cancer cells and prevents new ones from developing, while balancing the potential side effects.
+Oncologists prescribe a combination of drugs for each case.
+The goal: to find an effective dose that kills cancer cells and prevents new ones from developing while balancing the potentially serious side effects, such as nausea, bone marrow suppression, hair loss, etc.

 Chemotherapy Drugs That Target Mesothelioma